Dudejoe870/ps4-gpu-doc/src/DOC.md

 ### 6.1 API Functions

 All functions are currently untested on real hardware.
-All information is purely based off decompiled code from 9.0.0 firmware.
+All information is purely based off decompiled code from 9.0.0 firmware,

-> Note: All function names come from the names embedded in the ELF file.
+> Note: All function names come from [here](https://raw.githubusercontent.com/jogolden/GhidraPS4Loader/master/data/ps4database.xml).
 Some parameter names come from error messages embedded in the code.

 #### 6.1.1 sceGnmSubmitCommandBuffers